Eternity Science Fiction

 Eternity SF, also known as Eternity Science Fiction and Eternity, was a semi-professional science fiction magazine published by Stephen Gregg out of Sandy Springs, South Carolina.
-The magazine was issued from 1972–1975 and was briefly revived from 1979–1980.
+The magazine was issued from 1972 to 1975 and was briefly revived from 1979 to 1980.
 It contained stories from famous writers such as Orson Scott Card, Glen Cook, Philip K. Dick and Roger Zelazny.